RetroCro/TurtleWoW-Mods/README.md

 5. **Reboot** after installing the drivers
 </details>

-## Automatically Clear WDB Folder Every Time You Launch Turtle WoW {#automatically-clear-wdb-folder-every-time-you-launch-turtle-wow}
+## Automatically Clear WDB Folder Every Time You Launch Turtle WoW
 <details>
 <summary>What is the WDB folder and why do this?</summary>